NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 This method load the dense optimizer states from the saved dense optimizer states file.

 **Arguments**
 * `dense_opt_states_file`: String, the saved dense optimizer states file from which the dense optimizer states will be loaded.
 There is NO default value and it should be specified by users.

-* `data_source_params`: Optional, hugectr.data.`DataSourceParams`, a struct to specify the file system and paths to use while loading the dense optimizer states.
-If `data_source_params.use_hdfs` is set to `False`, `dense_opt_states_file` will be used as the path.
+Supported filesystems are local and HDFS (example url: `hdfs://localhost:9000:/path/to/file`).

 ***